Oral appliance therapy is proven by research to work when an experienced, highly trained Sleep Medicine dentist makes the appliance.

 Which is better: the CPAP machine or an oral appliance?

-Oral appliance devices are an excellent alternative to using a Continuous Positive Airway Pressure (CPAP) device in patients with mild to moderate sleep apnea problems.
+Oral appliance devices are an excellent alternative to a Continuous Positive Airway Pressure (CPAP) device in patients with mild to moderate sleep apnea problems.
 Although, in patients with severe obstructive sleep apnea, the CPAP machine is still the treatment of choice.

 How long does an oral appliance for sleep apnea last?